 A notable and unusual characteristic among the infrastructure support organizations in Michigan is the ability to create programs and then to “give them away” to whatever is deemed to be the appropriate home.

-Historical Document: Read highlights about the first Grantmaker/Grantseeker Conference in the Council of Michigan Foundation’s 1989/1990 Annual Report.
+Historical Document: Highlights from the first Grantmaker/Grantseeker Conference in the Council of Michigan Foundation’s 1989/1990 Annual Report.

-The ConnectMichigan Alliance (CMA), a joint venture of the Michigan Community Service Commission (MCSC) and the Michigan Nonprofit Association (MNA), was formed to promote and fund volunteerism and service projects across the state.
+The ConnectMichigan Alliance, a joint venture of the Michigan Community Service Commission and the Michigan Nonprofit Association, was formed to promote and fund volunteerism and service projects across the state.
 Over time, leaders of CMA and MNA realized that they had overlapping missions and some role confusion.
 The leadership of CMA and MNA worked through a merger that brought the two organizations together as one entity, retaining the missions of both.

-Video: Watch leaders discuss the history and development of the ConnectMichigan Alliance.
+Video: Leaders discuss the history and development of the ConnectMichigan Alliance.

-Historical Document: Read the case for support of the ConnectMichigan Alliance from the Michigan Nonprofit Association.
+Historical Document: Case for support of the ConnectMichigan Alliance from the Michigan Nonprofit Association.

 Over time, the Dorothy A. Johnson Center for Philanthropy and the Michigan Nonprofit Association found themselves both providing technical assistance for nonprofit organizations.
 Through analysis, experimentation, and based on trust, the two organizations designed a joint venture nonprofit development program that is a model for collaboration.
 The joint venture extends the resources of both organizations in service to the nonprofit community by sharing the expertise that each organization brings to the table, making it possible to offer more workshops and trainings across the state.